stephenxx/learngit/readme.txt

-git is a version control system git is free software creating a new branch is quick.
+git is a version control system git is free software creating a new branch is simple`.